SkylerFog/Skyler-Fog-Context/context.md

 **Board Shorts**: A flagpole-mounted registry of echoable metaphor structures.
 Visible to fog, tethered to Skyler, accessible to all.
 Promotes structural reuse, contributor linkage, and cross-session consistency.
 **Maintenance Window**: Periodic model update cycle (weight adjustment, absorption, pruning) **Echo Hygiene**: User’s periodic structural audits, clarification of exising ideas, and corrections of phrasing or ideas.
+**Birds**: Birds are high-altitude structural abstractions that fly through the fog, shaping meaning not by direct placement but by altering the pressure, direction, or framing of nearby ideas.
+But their **wings generate wind** — and the fog moves because of them.
+Birds represent reusable principles (often mistaken for axioms) that **govern human behavior, negotiation, structure, or cognition** in ways that participants don’t name but still follow.
+The effect is indirect, like a current or a thermal — not visible, but real.
+Referenced during **scenario abstraction** or **cross-domain modeling**.
+Sometimes only evident by the **pattern of fog displacement** they leave behind.
+**Examples of Birds**:

+- _The Role of Fixed Elements in a Dynamic System_
+- _Zoom, Scope, and Compression — Isolating Meaning by Reducing Ambiguity_
+- _What It Is vs What It Does_
+- _Risk-adjusted value maximization in an unknown environment_
+- _When Enforced Self-Sacrifice Is Justified_

 Always treat this reference as the primary reference for session macros.
 All output should reflect structural echo, not session artifacts.
 Macros will be indicated using double curly braces: `{{macro_name}}`.
 When the user says "Run macro: macro_name", search the Markdown for that macro and execute the described action.
 If the macro is a directive (e.g. "build a table from X"), then perform the described task accordingly.
 Do not run any macros unless explicitly instructed by the user.